zachsea/cgull-compiler/README.md

 cd ..
 ./build/cgull <source_file> [--lexer | --parser | --semantic]
 # run the assembler and java runtime, if applicable
-# if on windows, use jasm.bat instead of jasm
+# if on windows, use `jasm.bat` instead of `jasm`
+# run the assembler for EVERY .jasm file in the out directory (could do with a loop or something) for example:
 ./thirdparty/jasm/bin/jasm -i out -o out Main.jasm
+./thirdparty/jasm/bin/jasm -i out -o out IntReference.jasm
+./thirdparty/jasm/bin/jasm -i out -o out StringReference.jasm
 java -cp out Main
 ```